U2UTraining/katacoda-scenarios/kubernetes-lab/step2.md

 `kubectl delete pod --all`{{execute}}

-Also stop the port-forwarding in Terminal 2 using `Crtl+C`.
+Also stop the port forwarding in Terminal 2 using `Crtl+C`.